 4) Break the ice with Karaoke

-Karaoke bars can be found in basically every town and city in your area and, because of the price and location, are fairly easy to make a regular night out, meaning employees have good relationships outside the office as well as at work.
+Karaoke bars can be found in basically every town and city in your area and, because of the price and location, are fairly easy to make a regular night out, meaning employees can build good relationships outside the office as well as at work.

-To really catch people working at their most motivated, most passionate, and probably with the most hilarious results, look no further than karaoke!
+To really improve teamwork and get people to be their most motivated, most passionate, and probably with the most hilarious results, look no further than karaoke!

 5) Try fostering competition with extreme sports

 Alright, it’s time to think big.
-If you really want to push the boat out and show your employees what your company is made of and what its aims are all about, why not organise something like white water rafting, paintball, go-karting or even bungee jumping?!
+If you really want an employee challenge and to show your team what your company is made of, why not organize something like white-water rafting, paintball, go-karting or even bungee jumping?!
 It may sound like a lot to handle, but providing employees with a once-in-a-lifetime experience will definitely build their motivation and dedication to your business.

 © Extreme Sports Company

 That kind of thing.
-Team building activities like this aren’t just cool, but give a real opportunity to relieve stress, and tensions between coworkers.
-Doing something like paintball lets you totally let loose and go wild, and encourages strategic, team-based thinking to achieve immediate objectives.
-It’s an opportunity to put employees directly ‘in the line of fire’ while having fun outdoors together.
+Team building activities like this aren’t just cool, they can give a real opportunity to relieve stress and tension between coworkers.
+Doing something out of the norm like paintball lets you totally let loose and go wild while boosting strategic, team-based thinking to achieve immediate objectives.
+It’s an opportunity to put employees directly ‘in the line of fire’ while encouraging employee bonding and having fun outdoors together.

-Although they take a bit more time to organise and are unlikely to be regular events, extreme sports are an occasion for the whole office to go wild together.
+Although they take a bit more time to organize and are unlikely to be regular events, extreme sports are an occasion for the whole office to try something new together.
 Most of these activities can be found worldwide, but if in doubt check out Extreme Sports Company for whole package deals.